GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Qualitative Results

 \subsubsection{Perceived Human-likeness in GroupEnvoy's Responses}

-Some participants perceived human-like qualities in GroupEnvoy's responses and reacted positively \punit{EP7, EP8}.
-EP8 cited the inclusion of empathetic expressions and tangential remarks as concrete evidence of this quality.
-In contrast, EP9 perceived a formulaic AI-like pattern in the fixed opening phrase ``Thank you very much'' that appeared at the start of every response. \begin{quote} \textit{``I could tell it was an AI, but the way it added empathetic responses and small bits of information unrelated to the main topic made it feel quite human.
+Some participants \punit{EP7, EP8} perceived human-like qualities in GroupEnvoy's responses and viewed the agent favorably.
+EP8 attributed this quality to empathetic expressions and tangential remarks.
+In contrast, EP9 perceived a formulaic AI-like pattern in the fixed opening phrase \textit{``Thank you very much''} that appeared at the start of every response. \begin{quote} \textit{``I could tell it was an AI, but the way it added empathetic responses and small bits of information unrelated to the main topic made it feel quite human.
 I found that warmth appealing.''} \punit{EP8} \end{quote}